-Work streams within this project include:
+Work streams within this project included:

 - Urban Models and Simulations for Indicators (Fingleton and Pryce)